princesslyons/princesslyons.github.io/_pages/aboutme.md

 ## Hi, I'm Princess!
 I'm a computer engineer and soccer enthusiast from downtown Chicago who enjoys watching Netflix and telenovelas, traveling and most importantly playing FIFA!

-I'm currently a Ph.D. student at the University of Florida (UF) working in the Florida Institute for National Security (FINS).
-I am a graduate research assistant in the Applied Artificial Intelligence Group with [Dr. Damon Woodard](http://damonwoodard.com) as my advisor.
+I'm currently a Ph.D. candidate at the University of Florida (UF) working in the Florida Institute for National Security (FINS).
+I am a graduate research assistant in the [Applied Artificial Intelligence Group](https://aaig.ece.ufl.edu/) with [Dr. Damon Woodard](http://damonwoodard.com) as my advisor.
 Here, I'm working on topics such as data analytics, machine learning and natural language processing.
 My current project involves cross-lingual authorship attribution.

 I completed a dual B.S. in Electrical and Computer Engineering as a Honors Scholar at the University of Missouri-Columbia (Mizzou) working with [Dr. Alina Zare](https://faculty.eng.ufl.edu/machine-learning/people/faculty/) where my research involved algorithm development and machine learning.